 A CNN's network architecture is constructed in stages, with three major layers: convolutional, pooling, and fully connected.
 The first stage is made up of a convolutional layer and a pooling layer, which are usually stacked parallel to one another.
 The flattening layer, which follows the pooling layer, is in charge of converting the data into a 1-dimensional array for input to the next layer; it is typically placed before the fully connected layer (s).
 The final stage is made up of fully connected layers that compute the final output of the previous layers.

 The convolution mathematical operation is normally performed in the convolution layer.
 In this layer, convolution is achieved by repeatedly applying filters (also known as kernels) to the input data; in a one-dimensional CNN, the filter slides in one direction.
 The filter or kernel is a matrix that moves over the input data, performs the dot product with the sub-region of input data, and returns the matrix of dot products as the output.
-The feature maps of a CNN network capture the results of applying filters to input data; the number of filters applied corresponds to the number of feature maps generated.
+The feature maps of a CNN network capture the results of applying filters to input data; the number of filters applied corresponds to the number of feature maps generated. []

 The goal of creating a feature map for a particular input data set is to gain a better understanding of the features in the input data; the feature map values indicate the locations of the filter and similar patterns in the input data.
 Each feature map unit is created by only using a local patch of the input, and each unit on the same feature map has the same trainable weight.
 This weight matrix is also referred to as the kernel, filter, or filter-bank matrix.
-Each matrix element in the convolution filter represents the weights that are being trained, and these weights have an effect on the extracted convolved features.
+Each element in the convolution filter represents the weights that are being trained, and these weights have an effect on the extracted convolved features.

 CNNs benefit from the convolution layer when extracting a large number of features or patterns from the input.
 The number of filters in the convolutional layer corresponds to the number of neurons in the input that connect to the same region, and it also determines how many times a CNN can perform the convolution process; each filter slides across the input data in one direction.
-A CNN network architecture may include multiple convolutional layers, depending on the analyst specifications.
+A CNN network architecture can include multiple convolutional layers.
+By introducing more layers, …

 Because the convolutional layer can extract meaningful features from the input data, time series forecasting with CNNs may outperform conventional forecasters and ANNs.
 All of the information in these features would have to be manually extracted and fed into the model if the convolutional layers were not present; this is also why the convolution layer is the first layer of the CNN architecture.
 Following the convolution layer's creation of multiple or a single feature map, the elements contained in the feature map are activated using a non-linear activation function, most commonly a rectified linear unit (ReLU); non-linearity is introduced by the piecewise linear activation (linear for positive values, but 0 otherwise).
 Using ReLU, gradients remain proportional to node activations, avoiding vanishing gradients issues.